paolosalvatori/aks-agic/README.md

 ## Deployment ##

-You can use the **deploy.sh** Bash script to deploy the topology.
+You can use the [deploy.sh](https://raw.githubusercontent.com/paolosalvatori/aks-agic/master/scripts/deploy.sh) Bash script to deploy the topology.
 The following picture shows the resources deployed by the ARM template in the target resource group.

 ![Resource Group](images/resourcegroup.png)

 The following picture shows the resources deployed by the ARM template in the MC resource group associated to the AKS cluster:

 ![MC Resource Group](images/mc_resourcegroup.png)

+**NOTE**: if you deploy the ARM template without using the companion [deploy.sh](https://raw.githubusercontent.com/paolosalvatori/aks-agic/master/scripts/deploy.sh), make sure to properly install the necessary preview features (for more information, see the script) and specify a value fo the following parameters:

+- **aksClusterKubernetesVersion**: The latest version of Kubernetes available in your region
+- **aadProfileAdminGroupObjectIDs**: an array containing the objectId of one or more Azure Active Directory groups for cluster administrator users
+- **vmAdminPasswordOrKey**: the key or password for the jumpbox virtual machine

 ## Application Gateway ##